lkatiyar/GoogleExercise/README.md

 ==============

-This is a maven project and can be easily imported into any IDE.
+This is a maven project and can be easily imported into any IDE. after opening it  in any IDE, please build the project to add dependencies in the local maven repository.

 I used JDK 7 and JUnit 4 for the assignemt.